NextronSystems/thor-manual/core/flags.rst

            making references outdated or incorrect.

-           This flag dynamically remaps paths, ensuring findings reflect the original system structure.
+           This flag dynamically remaps paths, ensuring that any paths in the THOR log reflect the original system structure.

            The passed value must contain the original path and the new path separated by a colon.

            Supports absolute paths and drive letter mappings on Windows.

-           The original path must not contain a colon.
+           The original path must not contain a colon; the current path may do so

+           (e.g. if it is a Windows mount point like D:\[root]).

+           The path style is auto-detected from the original path: If it contains backslashes or a drive letter, Windows style is assumed,

+           otherwise Unix style is used.
+The style thus detected must match the OS specified by --target-os.

            Requires a Forensic Lab License.